-This mode is intended for the fastest throughput rate performance as the user does not have to worry about any power-up times with the AD7904/AD7914/AD7924 remaining fully powered at all times.
-Figure 11 shows the general diagram of the operation of the AD7904/AD7914/AD7924 in this mode.
+This mode is intended for the fastest throughput rate performance as the user does not have to worry about any power-up times with the AD7908/AD7918/AD7928 remaining fully-powered at all times.
+Figure 12 shows the general diagram of the operation of the AD7908/AD7918/AD7928 in this mode.

-The conversion is initiated on the falling edge of $\overline{CS}$ and the track and hold will enter hold mode as described in the Serial Interface section.
-The data presented to the AD7904/AD7914/AD7924 on the DIN line during the first 12 clock cycles of the data transfer are loaded into the Control Register (provided WRITE bit is set to 1).
-The part will remain fully powered up in normal mode at the end of the conversion as long as PM1 and PM0 are set to 1 in the write transfer during that same conversion.
-To ensure continued operation in Normal Mode, PM1 and PM0 must both be loaded with 1 on every data transfer, assuming a write operation is taking place.
-If the WRITE bit is set to 0, then the power management bits will be left unchanged and the part will remain in Normal Mode.
+The conversion is initiated on the falling edge of $\overline{CS}$ and the track-and-hold will enter hold mode as described in the Serial Interface section.
+The data presented to the AD7908/AD7918/ AD7928 on the DIN line during the first 12 clock cycles of the data transfer are loaded into the Control Register (provided WRITE bit is set to 1).
+If data is to be written to the SHADOW Register (SEQ = 0, SHADOW = 1 on previous write), data presented on the DIN line during the first 16 SCLK cycles is loaded into the SHADOW Register.
+The part will remain fully powered up in Normal mode at the end of the conversion as long as PM1 and PM0 are both loaded with 1 on every data transfer.

 Sixteen serial clock cycles are required to complete the conversion and access the conversion result.
-The track and hold will go back into track on the fourteenth SCLK falling edge. $\overline{CS}$ may then idle high until the next conversion or may idle low until sometime prior to the next conversion, (effectively idling $\overline{CS}$ low).
+The track-and-hold will go back into track on the fourteenth SCLK falling edge. $\overline{CS}$ may then idle high until the next conversion or may idle low until sometime prior to the next conversion, (effectively idling $\overline{CS}$ low).

-Once a data transfer is complete (DOUT has returned to threestate), another conversion can be initiated after the quiet time, $t{\text{OUIET}}$ , has elapsed by bringing $\overline{\text{CS}}$ low again.
+Once a data transfer is complete (DOUT has returned to threestate), another conversion can be initiated after the quiet time, $t{QUIET}$ , has elapsed by bringing $\overline{CS}$ low again.

-NOTE: CONTROL REGISTER DATA IS LOADED ON FIRST 12 SCLK CYCLES
+2. SHADOW REGISTER DATA IS LOADED ON FIRST 16 SCLK CYCLES

-Figure 11.
+Figure 12.
 Normal Mode Operation